Schroeder-Group/3_Imputation-Workshop/README.md

 snakemake --snakefile imputation.smk -j5
 # if the filename is Snakefile and it located in the working directory you don't have to provide the name
 snakemake -j5
+# dry-run.
+The -np flags specify that job execution will be simulated (-n) and the individual rule commands printed (-p)
+snakemake -np

 ```
 Specify the path using the flag ```--snakefile``` if the file is not located in your working directory.
 I usually have all my snakefiles in a separate directory named  ```rules```.
-This applied as well to the config.yaml file.
+This applied as well to the config.yaml file ```--configfile```.
 The location can be indicated in the Snakefiles.

 You can find slides with basic information on how the workflow works in ```imputation_slides.pptx```